An analytic theory of convolutional neural network inverse problems solvers: Numerical Experiments

 \subsection{Smoothed LE-MMSE and spectral bias}

 Deep neural networks also exhibit a \emph{spectral bias}~\citep{xu2019frequency,rahaman2019spectral}, \ie a preference for low-frequency functions, which yields smoother reconstructions in practice.
 Describing this spectral bias with functional constraints is missing from our derivation.
-We model this effect by considering a \emph{randomized smoothing}~\citep{duchi2012randomized} variant: for a smoothing parameter $\epsilon > 0$ and $\vz \sim \Normal{0, \Id_M}$, define $\xtransloc^{\mathrm{smooth}}(y) \eqdef \Mean{\xtrans(y + \epsilon \cdot \vz)}$.
+We model this effect by considering a \emph{randomized smoothing}~\citep{duchi2012randomized} variant: for a smoothing parameter \(\epsilon > 0\) and \(\vz \sim \Normal{0, \Id_M}\), define \(\xtransloc^{\mathrm{smooth}}(y) \eqdef \Mean{\xtransloc(y + \epsilon \cdot \vz)}\).
 This averages the estimates over random perturbations, acting as a nonlinear low-pass filter that attenuates high-frequency variability in the output.

 It also mirrors standard neural network training, where different noise realizations are seen across epochs.
-In~\cref{fig:smoothed_vs_original}, we compare the smoothed estimator $\xtransloc^{\mathrm{smooth}}$ with the original $\xtransloc$, both computed with $P = 5 \times 5, \sigma=0.05$ and $B = \Id$ on FFHQ-32 images.
-We observe that the smoothed LE-MMSE better matches the neural network output ($1\sim3$ dB) and improves reconstruction quality ($\sim 1$dB).
+In~\cref{fig:smoothed_vs_original}, we compare the smoothed estimator \(\xtransloc^{\mathrm{smooth}}\) with the original \(\xtransloc\), both computed with \(P = 5 \times 5, \sigma=0.05\) and \(B = \Id\) on FFHQ-32 images.
+The expectation for the smoothed estimator is approximated by \(50\) Monte-Carlo samples.
+We observe that the smoothed LE-MMSE better matches the neural network output (\(1\sim3\) dB) and improves reconstruction quality (\(\sim 1\)dB).
 This suggests that we can better capture neural network behavior by incorporating carefully designed smoothness constraints.